Alex Weprin is a senior editor for Capital's media desk. He also writes about TV.

-Colby Hamilton writes about politics for WNYC.
+Colby Hamilton is a freelance reporter.
+He formerly wrote about politics for WNYC.
 You can follow him on Twitter: @bcolbyhamilton

 Dan Rosenblum is a regular contributor to Capital.
 He has written for The Jersey Journal, The Mott Haven Herald and the Hunts Point Express.
 Read more at DanRosenblum.com.